caixiazhao/Pulse/README.md

 4. Download a trial version of Tableau Desktop at http://www.tableau.com/products/trial

 5. Follow the accompanying SQL and python scripts as well as other files to guide you through the example

+6. Output the data collected in your tweet_sentiment table to Tableau Desktop for analysis and visualization

+    * Download and install the HP Vertica QuickStart for Tableau (under BI and Visualization) to get a pre-made HP Vertica       Tableau template